Reci00/academic_cv/content/authors/admin/_index.md

 title: Filippo Recenti
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Filippo recenti is a PhD student in Medical Sciences at Lund University and in Neuroscience at Genova University.
+His research interests include Musculoskeletal disorders, Epidemiology & Biostatist and Public Health.
 {style="text-align: justify;"}